iyobo/amala/README.md

 ### @Query() or @Query(name)
 Injects ctx.query object or ctx.query[name]
 ### @Session() or @Session(name)
+This works only if you have a session handler defined in ctx.session e.g koa-session.
 Injects ctx.session object or ctx.session[name]
 ### @Req()
-Injects the koa request object
+Injects the koa request object.
-### @Res
+### @Res()
 Injects the koa response object. useful when streaming data down to client.

 ### @Ctx()
 Injects the whole koa context.
-Avoid doing this if you can.
+For a more descriptive endpoint handler/action, avoid doing this if you can.
 Opt for more specific injections.